AdrianVollmer/Congruence/README.md

 ---------------

 Make sure you have all dependencies installed.
-The easiest is to just execute `pip3 install --user -r requirements.txt`.
+The easiest is to just execute `pip3 install .`.
 Alternatively, use your favorite virtual environment manager.

 Next, copy `config.yaml.sample` to `$XDG_CONFIG_HOME/congruence/config.yaml` (or